iechor/docs/content/engine/swarm/secrets.md

     > **Note**
     >
-    > Normally you would create a Dockerfile which copies the `site.conf`
+    > Normally you would create a iEchorfile which copies the `site.conf`
     > into place, build the image, and run a container using your custom image.
     > This example does not require a custom image.
 It puts the `site.conf`
     > into place and runs the container all in one step.